t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 At time of writing, the MS Windows SDK (also called the 'WDK') can be downloaded from the Microsoft WWW site.
 The MS Windows DDK (also called the 'WDK') is available as a download cd image, and can be ordered from the Microsoft WWW site as a free CD, for the cost of delivery.

 It should be noted that if you are unable to source the exact versions listed above, earlier versions may well be substituted, although I cannot guarantee success.
 Later versions should operate correctly.
-The above list describes the development environment as used to build the binary release of DoxBox. versions used:
+This list describes the environment used to build the binary release of DoxBox. versions used:
 <TABLE>
 <TBODY>